-How to fix iOS widgets not working or refreshing on iPhone and iPad
+How to fix widgets not working or refreshing on iPhone and iPad

 Two iPhone images showing iOS widgets on the Home Screen and Today View

-Most widgets need Wi-Fi or Cellular data (5G, 4G, or 3G) to refresh their information.
-For example, you can only get the latest stock numbers, weather report, or new email in their respective widgets if they can fetch new data with the help of internet connectivity.
+Most widgets need Wi-Fi or cellular data (5G, 4G, or 3G) to refresh their data.
+For example, you can only get the latest stock numbers, weather reports, or new emails in their respective widgets if they can fetch new data with the help of internet connectivity.
+Visit a webpage in Safari or play a YouTube video to see if you’re connected to the internet or not.
+In case you aren’t, fix Wi-Fi and cellular data issues.

 Restart your iPhone

-In many cases, the widgets may not refresh due to minor, temporary glitches that can be easily addressed by switching off your iPhone and switching it back on.
+The widgets may not refresh because of minor, temporary glitches that can be easily addressed by switching off your iPhone and switching it back on.

 Edit the widget

-You have to edit some kinds of widgets after adding them to the Home Screen for relevant information to be displayed on it.
-Here’s how to do that.
-We’re using the example of the weather widget.
+You have the option to edit some widgets after adding them to the Home Screen or Lock Screen for relevant information to be displayed on it.
+Let me show you using the weather widget as an example.

-1. Press the widget on the Home Screen and tap Edit Widget.
+1. Touch and hold the widget on the Home Screen and tap Edit Widget.

 2. Tap Location and select the right city.
-Note: You will see the cities here only if you had added them in the Weather app.
+Note: You will see the cities here only if you have added them in the Weather app.

 Edit Widget preferences on iPhone

-This is also true for third-party widgets apps like Widgetsmith.
-Until you edit the added widget, you may not see any useful information, and the widget may just occupy the space showing a black or white area.
+The above fact is also true for third-party widget apps like Widgetsmith.
+Until you edit the added widget, you may not see useful information, and the widget may just occupy the space showing a black or white area.

 Check relevant widget permissions

 Let us assume you use weather, maps, or reminders widget that relies on your location to refresh and show the correct data.
-If that app isn’t permitted to access your location or if you have turned off location, then the widget would naturally fail to work.
-Here’s how to fix that:
+If that app isn’t permitted to access your location or if you have turned off location, then the widget will naturally fail to work.

-1. Open the iPhone or iPad Settings app and scroll to the bottom.
+1. Open the Settings app and scroll to the bottom.

-2. From here, tap the app name whose widget isn’t working.
+2. From here, tap Apps and select the app whose widget isn’t working.

-3. Tap Location and make sure the app is permitted to use the location.
-For that, select While Using the App or Always.
+3. Tap Location and make sure the app is permitted to use the location by selecting Always or While Using the App or Widgets.

 4. In addition to location, make sure other relevant and necessary permissions are given to the app.